 Elemental Art Brenda Salamone, Artist

 Brenda Salamone was born in Tucson, AZ, but grew up in south Florida.
-Now in Los Angeles, her studio occupies a corner of the apartment she shares with her husband, Dean, and their six cats.
+Now in Los Angeles, her studio occupies a corner of the apartment she shares with her husband, Dean, and their seven cats.

 Salamone has traveled all over the world, finding locations and subjects to paint.
 Her favorites are the Greek Islands, especially Santorini, and her dream to travel to the Scottish Highlands to capture the wild landscapes, lochs, and standing stones of that ancient land came true as her honeymoon.
 When she moved to southern California in 2001, her art became inspired by the untamed beauty of the southwest desert, and the crashing waves and giant cliffs of the Pacific Ocean.
 In her current series, Salamone has been working more in abstracts, but still finds the soothing beauty of nature to be a favorite subject.
 Her paintings have won awards both internationally and in the United States.
 Her artwork is shown by appointment at Artists Corner Gallery, in Hollywood, Ca, and with Xanadu Gallery in Scottsdale, AZ.
 Her private collectors are all over the world.